What is a corporate card? Guide for your business spending

 What are the benefits of corporate cards for businesses?

-In addition to providing credit facilities to improve your business’ cash flow, corporate cards provide your business with many benefits.
+In addition to providing credit facilities to improve your business’s cash flow, corporate cards provide your business with many benefits.

 Flexible access to spending

-A corporate card programme is ideal if your staff needs to make regular payments on their own and you want to reduce the paperwork and red tape involved in making these payments.
+A corporate card programme is ideal if your staff need to make regular payments on their own and you want to reduce the paperwork and red tape involved in making these payments.

 A corporate card empowers your staff to easily pay for business expenses themselves without lengthy approval processes.
 It also gives them a sense of ownership over their budgets and responsibility over their spending.